GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/index.md

 If you're looking for ways to improve page load performance, _don't_ start with the Network panel.
 There are many types of load performance issues that aren't related to network activity.
-Start with the Audits panel because it gives you targeted suggestions on how to improve your page.
+Start with the Lighthouse panel because it gives you targeted suggestions on how to improve your page.
 See [Optimize Website Speed][2].

 ## Open the Network panel {: #open }